saraswatmks/vestiaire-search-assignment/Readme.md

 ### How to run ?

-1. Unzip the data
+1. Unzip/clone the repo.
-2. Go to the project root
+2. In your local terminal, go to the project root
 3. Create a conda env using `make create_environment`
 4. Activate the env using `conda activate search`
 5. Code can be executed using command line but the keywords indexing needs to be done everytime.
 So is better to use ipython in terminal.